buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/PropertySets/Pset_ConstructionAdministration.md

 # Pset_ConstructionAdministration

 Properties for Construction Administration.
-Often used for facility and asset management.
+Often used for facility and asset management.<!-- end of definition -->